 Understanding how verb conjugation works in Spanish is basic and essential.
 It’s also not something you will figure out just by listening to the language.
 It requires explanation.
 Don’t wait to learn this lesson.
-You can watch this and 9 more beginner videos here as part of our free survival spanish video series.
+You can watch this and 9 more beginner videos from our free Survival Spanish Series.

 3. Top 5 verbs fully conjugated in the present, past and future

 One of the most efficient ways to get conversationally proficient is to master the 5 most common verbs conjugated in the 3 basic Spanish tenses.
 When you can speak in the present, past, and future using the basic verbs like ‘to have’, ‘to go’, ‘to want’, and ‘to be’ you have a lot you can use to communicate.